Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 The Fund supports blind or partially sighted musicians for musical study, projects and events.

-It funds individual bids up to £10,000 and priority is given to classical musicians especially organists.
+It funds bids up to £2000 for individuals and up to £5000 for third party applications.
+Priority is given to classical musicians especially organists.

 Applicants must be a UK citizen and be registered as visually impaired.